Four Trends That Will Shape Fintech in the Philippines in 2021 and beyond

 1. Open banking will change everything

-The Philippines has progressive regulators who are helping fintechs accelerate the digital transformation of financial services.
+The Philippines has progressive regulators who are helping fintech accelerate the digital transformation of financial services.

-Regulators have recently sent an open banking framework out for review among the industry, laying the groundwork for the introduction of open banking in the Philippines.
+Regulators have recently sent an open banking framework out for review among the industry, laying the groundwork for introducing open banking in the Philippines.